 If at any time the person with dementia or their carer feels that a specialist opinion is needed, they can ask the GP for a referral.
 The GP is usually the only person who can refer on to a specialist.
 All patients are entitled to request a second opinion, and can do so even if the GP doesn't see the need.

 The GP can also refer patients to other health professionals, such as community nurses, and may suggest helpful services.
 For more information on other help and support available from the NHS, see factsheet 454, How health and social care professionals can help.

-Advice about other services is available from older people’s services at your local council.
+Advice about other services is available from older people's services at your local council.
 Services may include home care, meals on wheels, short home visits to provide respite for carers, and residential care.
 If you have not already done so, ask for an assessment of your needs by social services.
 The GP can refer you, or you can contact social services directly.
-Their number will be in the local telephone directory under the name of your local council, or you can find their number online via the government website under the name of your local council – www.gov.uk/find-your-local-council For more information see factsheet 418, Assessment for care and support in England; W418, Community care assessment in Wales, or NI418, Community care assessment (specifically for Northern Ireland).
+Their number will be in the local telephone directory under the name of your local council, or you can find their number online via the government website under the name of your local council - www.gov.uk/find-your-local-council For more information see factsheet 418, Assessment for care and support in England; W418, Community care assessment in Wales, or NI418, Community care assessment (specifically for Northern Ireland).

 Advice on medication